-The total of LMDC funding for the East River Waterfront Esplanade & Piers activities described in this Partial Action Plan and Partial Action Plan S-2 is \$161,136,304.
+The total estimated cost for the East River Waterfront Esplanade & Piers activity described in this Partial Action Plan and Partial Action Plan S-2 is \$169,363,404.

 B. East River Waterfront Access

 Connecting the East River Waterfront to its neighboring Lower Manhattan areas of South Street Seaport, Chinatown, the Lower East Side, and East River Park is critical to improving public access to and utilization of the waterfront area.
 The project has improved the east-west connection to the Waterfront by enhancing the historic slips of Catherine, Peck Slip, Montgomery and Rutgers that were once an integral part of the working waterfront and more recently function more as city streets and roadbeds.
 Once a place to berth ships for repairs and maintenance the slips have been filled in leaving wide corridors between City blocks.